 In this week’s episode, IRA Financial’s Adam Bergman Esq. answers questions about moving Bitcoin from one IRA to another, contributing to a SEP IRA and Solo 401(k) at the same time and using an IRA to bet on sports.

-Question 1 from Chris T in Knoxville, TN: If I have Bitcoin with another IRA custodian – can I move it to your platform with Gemini to lower my annual fees?
+Question 1 from Chris T in Knoxville, TN: If I have Bitcoin with another IRA custodian – can I move it to your platform to lower my annual fees?

 The answer is yes!
 First, you would open a Self-Directed IRA with IRA Financial.
 You can do this right on our app.
-We will then provide you with a link so you can get on-boarded on Gemini.
+We will then provide you with a link so you can get on-boarded on the exchange of your choice.
 That account is then linked to your IRA.
-You can then transfer the cryptos you own with your current custodian, over to your new Gemini account.
+You can then transfer the cryptos you own with your current custodian, over to your new exchange account.
 That’s it!

-Since the IRA owns your new Gemini account, it will be a direct rollover.
+Since the IRA owns your new account, it will be a direct rollover.
 IRA Financial will handle all the paperwork.
-For $300, without any hidden fees, you will be all set to invest in cryptos using our Self-Directed IRA.
 Best of all, since you crypto are being traded with IRA funds, there is no annual taxes to worry about.

 Question 2 from Twitter: Can I make contributions to a SEP IRA & a Solo 401(k) plan at the same time?